linea-it/idac_dw/gaia_d3.md

 ## Download and ingestion details

-*If necessary you can add more information in this section eg.:source url, tools used to download, md5sum, etc*
+*If necessary you can add more information in this section eg.: who, when, number of the ticket, source url, tools used to download, md5sum, etc*

 | Action | Time  |
 |---|---|